sarusso/Reyns/README.md

 Services can register themselves to the DNS using three approaches, defined trought the environment variable DNS_UPDATE_POLICY:

-- **DNS_UPDATE_POLICY="HIDED"**: In this case the service is not published to the DNS, but the DNS service is queryable.
+- **DNS_UPDATE_POLICY="HIDE"**: In this case the service is not published to the DNS, but the DNS service is queryable.
 Useful for testing purposes.

 - **DNS_UPDATE_POLICY="APPEND"** (default): In this case the DNS record corresponding to the service name is appended, so if there is another service wiht the same name running (but different instance) and you query the DNS for the service name, both the IPs of the services will be provided (in round robin).
 Particluary useful for scaling up.

-- **DNS_UPDATE_POLICY="UPDATE"**: In this case the DNS record corresponding to the service name, if already present, is replaced.
+- **DNS_UPDATE_POLICY="REPLACE"**: In this case the DNS record corresponding to the service name, if already present, is replaced.
 So, if there is another service wiht the same name running (but different instance) and you query the DNS for the service name, only the last run service IP address will be provided.
 Usefoul for hot-updating servers.

 Notes: